KemptonM/PiFeeder/README.md

 # PiFeeder
 **(Not yet tested)**
-This project uses a Raspberry Pi Zero with buttons and LEDs to track my dog's feeding schedules.
+This project uses a Raspberry Pi Zero with LED buttons to track my dog's feeding schedules.

 ## Planned features:
 - Sort and upload data to a web API